 In 2016, the US lotto industry sales totaled $80.5 billion, which is more than what is spent on movies, music and books combined.
 In addition to the record breaking sales, 57 percent of Americans purchased lottery tickets within the past year.
 In 2016, California residents alone spent approximately $6.3 billion on lottery tickets making California the second largest lottery industry in the US.

 The current lottery system is outdated and inconvenient for players.
 Consumers still have to travel to a lottery retailer approximately four times a week in order to purchase or redeem tickets at locations where retailers only accept cash.
 Additionally, many consumers cannot play in a pool unless it is set up by their place of employment.
 Many players are also notorious for forgetting to buy or check their tickets or they end up losing them.
 In the end, this means that approximately $2 billion worth of prize money is unclaimed across the US every year.

 LottoGopher believes that the best way to fix these issues is by moving the lottery system online.
-LottoGopher has developed an online platform that does the following for users:
+The company has developed an online platform with a number of critical features:

 - Purchase tickets online and with a credit card

 - Create or join lottery groups